 “I have learned a lot from your information and will try to put these things in to practice, concerning listening to my emotions because I know I have suffered from damaged emotions!
 Also, I do believe that we have to put into our bodies the right nutrition for right brain function, also a right attitude of life.” –E.

 “As a licensed clinical social worker and a woman with a life-time history of depression, I really commend you the work you have done on this site.
 I especially appreciate that you are promoting discussion on the positive benefits of a natural approach to treating depression.” -Robyn

 “Your web site is absolutely fantastic!
 We will refer all of our clients to your web site.” –Anthony, a Wellness Center in Las Vegas, Nevada, USA

 Read the report on the 29 Most Frequently Asked Questions on Depression

 On her website, you will continually see her words: "There is hope!
 You are worth it!"
 Her own story attests to the importance of not giving up hope.
 She firmly believes in offering true hope to her readers in the form of scientifically backed research as well as inspirational words on her blog and in her newsletter.

 For more info, visit Merri Ellen’s website.
 She can also be reached via her contact form on her website.
-She lives in Abbotsford, BC, Canada with her husband and 2 young sons.
+She lives near Vancouver, BC, Canada with her family.